-The monitor panel is found on the interior, wall-mounted Command Center.
-It displays the levels of fresh water, grey water, black water and the voltage of your auxiliary battery.
-Sensors installed in the holding tanks relay the tank level to the display board.
-These functions are controlled using the labeled buttons on the monitor panel faceplate.
+The monitor panel is found on the interior Command Center.
+It displays the fill levels of your fresh water, grey water, and black water holding tanks.
+It also shows the voltage of your auxiliary battery.
+To make a selection, PRESS and HOLD one of the labeled buttons on the monitor panel faceplate.
+Each holding tank is equipped with a sensor to instantly relay the fill level to the LED display.
+See Photos (left & below)

-The monitor panel operates on 12-volt DC power supplied by either the converter or auxiliary battery.
-No power is drawn from the battery unless a button is pushed.
+The monitor panel operates on 12-volt DC power, supplied by either the converter or auxiliary battery.
+No power is drawn from the battery unless a button is pressed.
 Fuses for the monitor panel are located in the load center.